materia-dex/materiadex-com/src/pages/docs/materia/05-javascript-SDK/02-fetching-data.md

 Now that we've explored how to define a token, let's talk about pairs.
 To read more about what Materia pairs are, see <Link to='/docs/materia/smart-contracts/pair'>Pair</Link>.

-As an example, let's try to represent the DAI-IETH pair.
+As an example, let's try to represent the WUSD-IETH pair.

 ## Identifying Data

 Each pair consists of two tokens (see previous section).
-Note that IETH used by the router is <Link to='/docs/materia/SDK/other-exports/#weth'>exported by the SDK</Link>.
+Note that IETH used by the orchestrator is <Link to='/docs/materia/SDK/other-exports/#weth'>exported by the SDK</Link>.

 ## Required Data